You've safely landed on the biographical and professional introduction web site for Zachary "Zac" Hester of Olathe, KS.

 I am a graduate of South Dakota School of Mines & Technology in computer engineering.
 I began my academic career in electrical engineering.
 I was repeatedly singled-out as a superior student in my technical communications courses, and enjoy writing (both technical, and non-technical).
 I have also been contracted as a freelance author and technical editor.

-I am currently employed as an aviation software engineer at Garmin International.
+I was formerly employed as an aviation software engineer at Garmin International.
 I specialize in low-level interfaces to peripherals (drivers), high-speed data buses, and real-time digital signal processing.

 My core interest in engineering is systematic problem-solving.
 While my degree focuses on electronic design engineering, I am more than competent in analog/RF design, I am an expert-level software developer in a wide array of environments, and I greatly enjoy mechanical design as a hobby.
 I believe my strongest ability in engineering is the design and construction of tools that help people do their job better, faster, cheaper, and with less effort.